Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

 - Prison Rape: Mulder tells Harold that he's likely to experience this.
 The threat is gentler than you might expect because Mulder is sure that Harold is innocent of taking advantage of Chrissy, and is also trying to get the truth about the UFO.

-- Roman à Clef: In-universe, the novel From Outer Space is based on real events, with the names changed.
-Fox Mulder, for instance, is represented as a character named "Reynard".
+- Roman à Clef: In-universe, the novel From Outer Space is based on the events of the episode with the names changed.
+Fox Mulder, for instance, is represented as a character named "Reynard," the French word for "Fox."

 - Room Full of Crazy: The Conspiracy Theorist who believes in aliens and who wants to be abducted in "Jose Chung's From Outer Space" has a corner in his room which is a nice foil to Mulder's office.
 He even has a similar poster but the message reads "I believe".